 Do we collect sensitive information?

 - If you apply for insurance, we may collect information about what is being insured, your nominated beneficiaries, and your health and financial situation, depending on the type of insurance.
-This also may include information about your religion, racial or ethnic origin, political opinions, criminal record, and sexual orientation.
+This also may include information about your health and other medical information, lifestyle information that relates to insurance, occupational information and criminal history.
 This type of information may be considered sensitive information and therefore we would not collect it unless we have your informed consent or the use of the information is otherwise permitted under the Privacy Act.

 - We may also collect voice or biometric information to verify your identity or authorise transactions.